veerendranayak/redshift-workshop/lab4-storedprocs-functions/Readme.md

 $$ language sql;
 /
 ````
-The following example queries join customer and orders table and calls the new f_py_greater function to return either account balance from customer table or total price from orders, whichever is greater.
+The following example query joins the customer and orders tables and calls the our new f_sql_greater function to return either the account balance from customer table or the total price from orders, whichever is greater.

 ````
 select c_custkey,c_name,o_orderkey,c_acctbal,o_totalprice,f_sql_greater(c_acctbal,o_totalprice)